-As you will learn from our website, JSC Nenskra Hydro is a special purpose vehicle established in Georgia in 2015 as a result of cooperation between South Korean state company K-Water and JSC Partnership Fund.
+As you will learn from our website, JSC Nenskra Hydro is a special purpose company established in Georgia in 2015 as a result of cooperation between South Korean state company K-Water and JSC Partnership Fund.
 The purpose of the company is to construct the Nenskra Hydropower Plant in Nenskra and Nakra rivers’ valleys in Mestia Municipality of Svaneti region.
 The power plant will generate 1’200.00 GWh of electricity, which will be fully consumed by the local market.
 Nenskra HPP, worth $1 billion, is being implemented based on BOT (Build-Operate-Transfer) model stipulating for transfer of ownership to Georgia 36 years after the HPP is commissioned.

 K-water has been a national leader in South Korea in the economic development and living standard improvement through efficient water resources management since its foundation in 1967.